neondatabase/website/content/docs/postgres/query-reference.md

 enableTableOfContents: true
 ---

-This page provides a reference for common Postgres queries, covering basic operations to advanced techniques.
-Aimed at both beginners and seasoned users, it provides practical examples you can use when workign with with your Postgres database in Neon.
+This page provides a reference for common Postgres queries, providing examples for basic operations to advanced use cases.

 - [Basic operations](#basic-operations)
   - [Creating a table](#creating-a-table)